 As a high school student, Lisa Antalik began working with her aunt and uncle in the hair styling business.
 When she was eventually presented with the opportunity to purchase the business, she leapt at the opportunity and became her own boss.
 Since 1987, Ms. Antalik has excelled as the owner of and a hair stylist with Lamberti Hair Designers in Murrysville, Pennsylvania.
 An expert in color, she attributes her success to a great clientele, working hard, personality and being good at her trade.
 Although her career has been filled with highlights, Ms. Antalik is especially proud of successfully operating her business for the last 30 years.
 In pursuit of her career, she became licensed as a cosmetologist and a manager.

 Originally, Sheena M. Haberstroh intended to pursue a career in medicine.
 However, she had to work her way through higher education.
-While working with Citibank, she fell in love with business, which altered her career trajectory.
+While working with Citigroup, she fell in love with business, which altered her career trajectory.
 As an MIS specialist, Ms. Haberstroh has gained valuable expertise in project management, business monitoring and scheduling by preparing documentation, analyzing practices and providing strategy for the department to ensure they pass audits, validating cost codes for employees and preparing a variety of presentations for others at the bank.
-Backed by nearly two decades of considerable expertise, Ms. Haberstroh currently excels as a level four business analyst with Fannie Mae.
-Since 2010, she has designed and managed SharePoint sites, page layouts and workable lists
+Backed by nearly two decades of considerable expertise, Ms. Haberstroh currently excels as a senior associate of data engineering with Fannie Mae.
+Since 2010, she has designed and managed SharePoint sites, page layouts and workable

 Drawing upon many years of practiced experience, Susan Bulkeley Butler serves as the founder and the chief executive officer of the Susan Bulkeley Butler Institute for the Development of Women Leaders in Tucson, Arizona.
 Additionally, she excels as the first female partner with Accenture, with which she has remained committed to helping aspiring leaders in realizing their full potential.
 At the time she started at Accenture, there were not many women working in that field, but she knew some of the other partners working there.
 Even though her career has been filled with highlights, Ms. Butler is especially proud of participating in Fortune’s Most Powerful Women in Business Summits.
 Ms. Butler was constantly in a role where she wanted to